kaichen686/GINav/README.md

 # GINav
 NOTE: The program is still under development, and some bugs may exist in GINav.
-Comments and suggestions from users are welcome, please send them to the author (kaichen@cumt.edu.cn).
-In addition, the C language-based GINav will be released on Github in due course. <br>
+Comments and suggestions from users are welcome, please send them to the author (kaichen@cumt.edu.cn). <br>

 ## Introduction <br>
 GINav is an open-source software, which focuses on the data processing and analysis of GNSS/INS integrated Navigation system, and can also process multi-constellation and multi-frequency GNSS data.
 GINav is suitable for in-vehicle situations and is aimed at providing a useful tool for carrying out GNSS/INS-related research.
 It is a convenient platform for testing new algorithms and experimental functionalities.
 GINav is developed in MATLAB environment.
 It provides a user-friendly graphical user interface (GUI) to facilitate users to learn how to use it quickly.
 A visualization tool, GINavPlot, is provided for solution presentation and error analysis.  <br>